CJR-UnB/nestjs-prisma-super-crud/README.md

 type UserModel = Prisma.UserDelegate<RejectOptions>;
 const defaultOptions = new CrudOptions<UserModel>().setOption({});
 ```
-You can customize the options by changing the setOption argument:
+You can customize the options by changing the setOptions argument:
 ```typescript
 import { CrudOptions, RejectOptions } from '@cjr-unb/super-crud';
 import { Prisma } from '@prisma/client';